What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 "No, Edward.
 Severus is highly capable, just not too keen on the job.
 He has a bad history with the boy's father and Harry looks remarkably like him.
 Except for his eyes.
 I'm told that his eyes are as green as his mother's were."

 "Fine," he grumbled.
 "I'll watch out for him.
 Anything else?"

 "Yes," Dumbledore nodded.
-"I just wish to inform you that since Alchemy can't be an official class until you take up a more official teaching position, you'll only have a couple of your own classes to teach.
-It will be considered an elective class to years three through seven.
-You won't have any students for Alchemy anyways until they sign up for it during their first week with their heads of houses, but alongside your intern ship with our appointed Defense Against the Dark Arts teacher, Quirrel, and trying to find a way home, you should still be quite busy.
-I also suggest that you spend that first week sitting in on some of Minerva and Severus's classes on your off time to see how they teach and learn the ropes of this trade."
+"I just wished to inform you that since alchemy can't be an official class until you take up an official teaching position, you'll only have a couple of your own classes to teach.
+It will be considered an elective class for years three through seven.
+You won't have any students for alchemy until they sign up for it during their first week with the heads of their houses, but alongside your internship with our appointed Defense Against the Dark Arts teacher, Quirrell, and trying to find a way home, you should still be quite busy.
+I also suggest that you spend that first week sitting in on some of Minerva and Severus's classes on your off time to see how they teach and learn the tricks of the trade, as it were."

 "Got it," Edward nodded.
 "Watch Potter kid, intern under Quirrel, no class of my own until the second week, and sit in on Snape and McGonagall's lessons.
 Did I leave anything out?"

 "No, that's all for now.
 Oh!
 Hold on for a moment," he said as he reached underneath his desk and pulled out a large flat rectangular package.
 "This came in today.
 It is my welcoming gift for you.
 I hope you like it."